Arrival

 Supervision

 Children in the center will be supervised at all times by a staff member upon being signed in and dropped into the classroom.
 Children are the parent’s responsibility before signing in and after signing out, or removing a child from their classroom.
-Likewise, a staff member may not use any form of physical punishment, including spanking a child.
-So redirection is the form of discipline used by The Cuddle Zone staff and in some instances “taking a break” may be used.
+A staff member may not use any form of physical punishment.
+Redirection is the form of discipline used by The Cuddle Zone staff and in some instances “taking a break” may be used.
 We encourage students to make “smart choices”.
 A staff person, parent or any other visitor may not use harsh, demeaning, or abusive language in the presence of the children.

 Outdoor Play Policy